cognominal/sb/MOTIVATION.md

 ## A useful ressource

-But I want to have right away many text translated to create a table for them and a UI to access them.
+But I want to have right away many translated texts  to create a table for them and a UI to access them.
 I found something that I can easily exploit.

 https://pastebin.com/raw/aQAnpzQr
 https://frequencylists.blogspot.com/2016/08/5000-russian-sentences-sorted-from.html

+## Common words

+The previous resource considers a word and its flexions as different.
+Instead, I want to eventually able to focus on instances of a word, flexed or not.
+In my original table, indices was probably the offset of the word in a document.
+Need to be rethought in the context of many documents.
+The said document will be the source of thruth about the calculated frequency of a given word.